Jesus-RA/e-commerce-test/README.md

 ```

 #### Configure sqlite database
-* Copy .env.example file and replace the DB configuration with the next.
+* In .env file replace the DB configuration with the next.
 ```
 DB_CONNECTION=sqlite
 #DB_HOST=127.0.0.1